 Hands-on team projects • Visiting experts • Prepare for college & beyond

-Lab Kits (mailed to virtual participants) will include resources to:
+Lab Kits (mailed to virtual participants) will include:

 All experiments are doable from home with no additional components

 - CRISPR experiments to remove DNA from yeast, and then watch it grow

 Campers get their start with genetic engineering.
 They'll hear about the current state of genetic engineering, and how it's being used from bacteria up to people and animals.
 In the hands-on lab, campers do their own genetic engineering experiment by inserting a Jellyfish gene, Green Fluorescent Protein(GFP), into bacteria to make it glow, and then use it to create artwork on a petri dish.